1031-Systems/1031_Delivery/Pico/README.md

 ***

+Prior to installing the Pico python code on the processor, the user needs to customize the tables defining the digital and PWM I/O ports.
+The customized tables are used to assign port numbers to the different kinds of control outputs.
+To perform this step, copy Pico/lib/tabledefs_template to Pico/lib/tabledefs and edit Pico/lib/tabledefs according to the system design.

+The default file Pico/lib/tabledefs_template defines 16 digital I/O ports corresponding to the 16 channels supported by the onboard 74HC595 chips.
+It defines no PWM ports as there are none built into the board.

+Read the Pico/lib/tabledefs_template file for more details on how to attach ports to the various types of output devices and to the GPIO pins from the Pico that are accessible.
+Support functions are available to rapidly define digital ports for 74HC595 boards attached to the system and for rapidly defining PWM ports that utilize PCA9685 boards.
+Utilizing the GPIO pins requires a specific method for each port individually.
+GPIO pins may be used for either Digital or PWM control ports.
+However, usage of the GPIO pins will slow down the control cycle of the animatronics.

+In addition to the port definitions, tabledefs contains a flag to prefer binary or ASCII CSV files.
+Binary files are preferred for larger system with more than five PWM controls attached to PCA9685 board(s).
+For smaller systems, the flag should be False to prefer CSV files.
+CSV files are generally forward-compatible as more ports are utilized while binary files are not.
+However, binary files run much, much faster so are necessary for the bigger systems.

+***

 The same software runs on either the Pico or the clone and can use the SD card if installed.
 To install the embedded software on either, do the following: